‘Bold And The Beautiful’ Spoiler Video Thurs. August 16: Hope Tells Steffy ‘It’s Not About Winning Or Losing’

 “It’s not just about who I want to be with.
 It’s about who I want to be.”

-However, it seems as if Liam is immediately acts defensively and tells his brother that his decision is not just about picking Steffy or Hope, it’s also about what his choice says about who he wants to become.
+However, it seems as if Liam immediately acts defensively and tells his brother that his decision is not just about picking Steffy or Hope, it’s also about what his choice says about who he wants to become.
 It also seems as if both he and Wyatt have forgotten that Steffy took the power out of his hands when she withdrew from the race to become Wyatt’s wife.

 Double the #MCM makes Mondays a lot better. ???????? #BoldandBeautiful pic.twitter.com/cSBbSARKBZ